AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

    ![Classroom Location pop-up window](assets/classroom-location-popup-window.png)

-   Figure 6.
    Enter the details in the Classroom Location pop-up window.

 1. In the **Classroom Location** pop-up window, enter the following details: